Net Nanny Review 2025: Does This Outdated Parental Control App Still Hold Up Today?

 Just note that social media protection doesn't monitor your child's conversations, so there's still the danger of inappropriate or dangerous interactions going on that the app doesn't monitor for.

-The main thing that didn't work for us was location tracking, but we're sure that's because we had to install it on our Windows instead of a phone device.
+One feature that didn't work for us was location tracking, but we're sure that's because we had to install it on our Windows instead of a phone device.
+We were previously able to test location tracking without any issues on iOS.

 Who is Net Nanny best for?